MGCarta/oncovi/README.md

 * python and site-packages (numpy, pandas, subprocess)
 * Ensembl VEP and VEP plugins dbNSFP and spliceAI
-* external resources, such as COSMIC and ClinVar
+* external resources, such as COSMIC

 ### COSMIC resources